 Extra Features & Learning Tools

-There’s a few other handy features that’s built directly into the program to aid you in your learning and motivate you along your studies.
+There are a few other handy features that are built directly into the program to aid you in your learning and keep you motivated during your studies.

-Firstly, you can save a word or phrase at any time during the lessons using the ‘Save Vocab’ tool (you simply highlight a word and select ‘save vocab’).
+Firstly, you can save a word or phrase at any time during the lessons using the ‘Save to Vocab’ tool (you simply highlight a word and select ‘+ Save’).
 All of the saved items will appear in your toolkit for you to review at any time.
 You can also add notes to any item.
-Once you’ve highlighted a word, the program will also suggest possible alternatives that you can add too.
+Once you’ve highlighted a word, the program will also suggest similar phrases that you can add, as well.

-It’s nice to see that they’ve included a leaderboard that displays your current position, how many points you’ve earnt (by completing lessons), and your current learning streak – just like in Duolingo, for example.
+It’s nice to see that they’ve included a leaderboard that displays your current position, how many daily points you’ve earned by completing lessons, and your current learning streak – just like in Duolingo, for example.
 This is a great way to keep you motivated and build a regular study habit.
 You can see your progress visually in a handy graph.

 Finally, there’s a forum for students to post their own articles or ask questions about their learning or anything to do with the Japanese language.
 We found lots of interesting topics like how covid has affected people’s learning, interesting words found only in the Japanese language, and beautiful places to visit in Japan.

-Since 2019 when we wrote our original review (in the sections below), there’s been some pretty big updates to Rocket Japanese in 2020 and 2021.
+Since 2019, when we wrote our original review (in the sections below), there have been some pretty big updates to Rocket Japanese in 2020 and 2021.

 Here are some of the most notable updates: